Copacabana (nightclub): The 1940s to the 1960s

 Dean Martin and Jerry Lewis were frequent performers at the club and performed their last show there on July 25, 1956, which can be seen in the TV movie Martin and Lewis (2002).

 This nightclub achieved a degree of notoriety due to a May 16, 1957, incident involving members of the New York Yankees.
 On that evening, teammates Mickey Mantle, Whitey Ford, Hank Bauer, Yogi Berra, Johnny Kucks, and Billy Martin, along with the wives of all but Martin, arrived at the nightclub to celebrate Martin's birthday.
 Sammy Davis Jr. happened to be the headliner.
 During the performance, a group of apparently intoxicated bowlers started to interfere with Davis' act, even hurling racial slurs at him.
-This behavior incensed the Yankees, especially Martin, since his teammate was Elston Howard, the first black player to join the Yankees.
+This behavior incensed the Yankees, especially Martin, since his roommate was Elston Howard, the first black player to join the Yankees.
 Tensions erupted between the two groups, and the resulting fracas made newspaper headlines.
 Several of the Yankees were fined.
 One of the bowlers, a Bronx deli owner, ended up with a concussion and a broken jaw, and sued Bauer for aggravated assault; the case was thrown out for insufficient evidence.
 Martin was later traded from the Yankees to the Kansas City Athletics, with this incident cited as a main cause.

 The 1960s and the 1970s

 Until 1972, mafioso Joe Gallo operated the venue.
-It was closed for three years in 1973 after Jules Podell died; after it reopened in 1976, at the height of the disco era, it operated as a discothèque.
+After Jules Podell died in 1973, it was closed for three years.
+It reopened in 1976, at the height of the disco era, and operated as a discothèque.
 Barry Manilow's hit 1978 song "Copacabana (At The Copa)" referred to the club; the song later became the basis for the made-for-television film in which Manilow himself starred; as of February 2021, it was not known how much of the film's shooting used it as an actual location.